arriven/db1000n/docs/advanced-users-and-devs.md

 ## Shell installation

-Run install script directly into the shell (useful for install through ssh):
+Run install script directly into the shell (useful for installation through SSH):

 ```bash
 curl https://raw.githubusercontent.com/Arriven/db1000n/main/install.sh | sh
 ```

-The command above will detect the os and architecture, dowload the archive, validate it, and extract `db1000n` executable into the working directory.
+The command above will detect the OS and architecture, download the archive, validate it, and extract `db1000n` executable into the working directory.
 You can then run it via this command:

 ```bash